Social Icons

 Directed by Kathryn Bigelow

-Here is an overlooked classic, an underrated gem that any Sci-Fi lover should see.
-Strange Days is one of those films that the writing is done just the way I like.
-They ignored the present way things are done remove the limitation there is and created technology that only existed in the movie’s timeline.
-Someone who is a master at doing this is the same person behind the screenplay and the production of this movie, James Cameron.
+Here’s an overlooked classic, an underrated gem that any sci-fi lover should see.
+Strange Days is one of those films where the writing is done just the way I like it.
+The creators ignored the limitations of the present and imagined technology that only exists in the movie’s timeline.
+The mastermind behind the screenplay and production of this movie is none other than James Cameron, who’s known for pushing boundaries like this.

-The movie is well received now and seen as a missed experience those back in the 90s.
-Regardless of what the critics and audience thought, even though the movie was a box office bomb (costing 42 million and making only 8 million domesntically), her work was recognized.
+Now, the movie is well-received and seen as a missed opportunity for those who overlooked it back then.
+Despite being a box office bomb (costing 42millionandmakingonly42millionandmakingonly8 million domestically), Bigelow’s work was recognized.
 She became the first woman to win the Saturn Award for Best Director in 1995 for Strange Days.

-The movie’s pace is done dramatically so that the viewer is not just dropped into the action, we get to see the lead and everyone involved get by.
+The movie’s pacing is deliberate, ensuring the viewer isn’t just dropped into the action.
+Instead, we get to see the lead and other characters navigate their world.

-Kathryn Bigelow's style of movie making has made her a master in the business.
-This was not the last time she set the pace as the first female director to win an award in a male dominated arena.
-In 2008 her movie The Hurt Locker won Best Picture at the Academy Film Awards.
-It also got her the first female to win Best Director at the Academy Awards.
+Kathryn Bigelow’s directing style has made her a master in the industry.
+This wasn’t the last time she broke barriers as a female director in a male-dominated field.
+In 2008, her movie The Hurt Locker won Best Picture at the Academy Awards, and she became the first woman to win Best Director.

-Here is a movie that paces itself and delivers the magic punch at the right moment, go see it.
+Strange Days is a movie that paces itself perfectly and delivers its punch at just the right moment.
+Go see it.

 Johnny Mnemonic (1995)